CBSR-Biobank/biobank/docs/client_installation.md

     [Biobank v3.10.0 MS Windows Client](http://aicml-med.cs.ualberta.ca/CBSR/Biobank_v3.10.0/BioBank-3.10.0-win32.win32.x86.zip)

-1. Using Windows Explorer, move the file downloaded in the previous step to your *client directory*.
+1. Using Windows Explorer, move the file downloaded in the previous step to your *client folder*.

 1. In the Windows Explorer window, right click on the file, and select **Extract All**.
 Do not make any changes to text box labelled `Files will be extracted to this folder`.
 Press the `Extract` button,

-    After the files have been extracted, your *client directory* should have a `BioBank` sub directory.
+    After the files have been extracted, your *client folder* should have a `BioBank` sub directory.

     *I.e. you will now have the `C:\Users\_userid_\Desktop\BioBank_v3.10.0\BioBank`.*